Our world has changed dramatically, almost unnoticed.

 As managing directors, we feel as familiar as a fish in a pond when it comes to processes.

 This is because processes standardize activities, establish metrics, etc. Employees can be trained until they fully understand the process and their role.
-Resource or qualification deficits can be identified and filled, and quality and productivity can be improved.
-In other words, the spontaneous need for coordination decreases, while the output per unit of time increases.
+Resource or skill gaps can be identified and filled, and quality and productivity can be improved.
+In other words, the spontaneous need for coordination decreases while the output per unit of time increases.

 But agile methods or system design alone cannot cope with the complexity of the accompanying software engineering in the context of legacy vehicle development.